If you are in crisis, please reach out to one of the crisis lines by clicking on the logos below.

 1:30 – 5:30 p.m.: Afternoon Tracks

-• Best Practice Approaches – Dr. Deb Stone, Senior Advisor and Project Lead for the 2024 National Strategy for Suicide Prevention, Division of Injury Prevention, Centers for Disease Control
+• Introducing the New National Strategy for Suicide Prevention and Federal Action Plan and CDC’s Suicide Prevention Resource for Action – Dr. Deb Stone, Senior Advisor and Project Lead for the 2024 National Strategy for Suicide Prevention, Division of Injury Prevention, Centers for Disease Control

-• The Role of Family and Friends – Dr. Dev Crasta, Senior Instructor, University of Rochester Medical Center
+• Partnering with Family and Friends to Strengthen Suicide Prevention – Dr. Dev Crasta, Senior Instructor, University of Rochester Medical Center

 • Feedback Informed Therapy – Bart Andrews, Chief Clinical Officer, Behavioral Health Response

-• Crisis Response Planning – Dr. David Rozek, Director of Strategy and Evaluation, STRONG STAR Training Initiative
+• Crisis Response Planning for Suicide Prevention: Build Your Toolkit – Dr. David Rozek, Director of Strategy and Evaluation, STRONG STAR Training Initiative

 • Peri Health – Dr. Latoya Frolov, UT Southwestern Medical Center